Siddhant2306/GameOfLife/README.md

 ## This is a very famous programming challenge called *GameOfLife*.
  By the help of this project we can make programs which are turing complete .
-As we can see here, in our program it starts with the entropy and follows up till the still life state .
+As we can see here, in our program it starts with the high entropy and follows up to the low entropy  .
 It is capable of attaining complexicity from 0 to infinity or vice versa .

 ## The Four Rules of Conway’s Game of Life